-Silvia Baumgart, the Own-It Programme Coordinator, presented at a Design Trust webinar in March 2012 about copyright and design rights, tips to protect yourself, and what you should do if somebody copies your design.
+Silvia Baumgart, the Own-It Programme Coordinator, presented The Design Trust webinar in March 2012 about copyright and design rights, tips to protect yourself, and what you should do if somebody copies your design.

 Here are Silvia’s notes for the webinar.
 At the bottom of this (epic!) blog post you also will find some great questions from the people who attended the webinar, plus Silvia’s answers, which really put copyright and design right into context.